 In God I trust; I will not be afraid.

 (Psalm 56:3–4, repeated in similar words in verses 10–11.)

 Notice David did not ignore his fear.
 Rather he spoke to his fear, and the truth of God’s faithfulness shooed it away.

 We can follow David’s example and profess with him: “When I am afraid of ___________, I will trust in God.”
-What would you put in that blank?
-Click over to my Facebook page and let’s compare answers.
+Leave a comment and let’s share what you put in that blank.

 More from the Girlfriends

 Today’s devotion was taken from my book, Take Hold of the Faith you Long For: Let Go, Move Forward, Live Bold.
 And if there is anything we need to let go of in order to move forward it’s shame and condemnation.
 A mediocre, mundane faith is not what you were made for!
 In Take Hold of the Faith You Long For, I reveal the most common reasons we get stuck in our Christian faith, living less than what we had hoped.
 I show you how to break free of all that holds you back, move forward with all that God promises, and live the adventurous faith of bold believing.
 It’s time to TAKE HOLD of all that Jesus has already taken hold of for you and placed in you!
 Click on the book cover to download a sample chapter and view a quick video.
 And if you’re looking for a new study for your women’s group or individual study, Take Hold includes a Bible Study guide in the back.